 - Add 4 tbsp of water in a bowl.
-Add salt, red chilli powder and rice flour.
+Add salt, red chili powder and rice flour.
 Mix well to make a paste.

 - Heat the oil in a small saucepan.
 To check if it's ready, drop a pinch of flour paste.
 If it rises, it's ready.
 Once hot, bring heat to medium-low.

 - Dip each blossom in the paste and then with a slotted spoon, carefully place in pan to fry.